Looking for ways to spend 3 days in Buenos Aires for your first time in the city? You’ve come to the right place!

 The free walking tour doesn’t include a visit inside Teatro Colón (Cerrito 628), so if you’d like to see the stunning inside then head here earlier to join a guided tour.
 Pavarotti reportedly once said that only flaw of Teatro Colón is that its acoustics are so perfect the audience can hear any mistakes.
 Whether that’s true or not, it’s undoubtedly one of the most beautiful places to visit in Buenos Aires.

 The free walking tour ends at the Recoleta Cemetery (Junín 1760), probably one of the most famous Buenos Aires tourist attractions.
 Take some time to explore the tombs and graves.
 You’ll spot the lavish final resting spots of some of the country’s most well-known people, including Evita.
-You can book a guided tour of the cemetery, but it’s easy enough to explore on your own.
+You can book a guided tour of the cemetery, which is a great way to hear the stories of the people buried here, but it’s easy enough to explore on your own.

-If you’d prefer a more intimate tour of Buenos Aires, book a private tour that’s completely customisable to your interests.
+If you’d prefer a more intimate tour of Buenos Aires or you’re travelling in a group, book a private tour that’s completely customisable to your interests.
 This way, you’ll get to see more of the city in three hours.

 Wander south and stop for a coffee inside the world’s most beautiful bookstore (in my opinion!), El Ateneo Grand Splendid (Avenida Santa Fe 1860), a former theatre.